Aalto-ESG/dtS2C/dataset-tools/README.md

 The scripts in this folder are intended to process these zips into a more usable format.

+## Example data:
+ - Example UTS / YOLO experiment (3.65 GB zip-file): https://drive.google.com/file/d/18rki8WgZj6EmSuRXUaAUEVBEU2pAQkbF/view?usp=sharing
+ - Example ILW / Lidar-experiment (2.25 GB zip-file): https://drive.google.com/file/d/1Maz4yqi7xeD2gWSioLEqCwlpNkqPBP88/view?usp=sharing
+ - You can use these example datasets to test the analysis tools:
+   1. Download dataset
+   2. Process dataset using tools from this folder
+   3. Use the other tools in this repository to analyze the processed data

 ## Usage:

 1. Collect data from the cluster